5 Errors That Will Slow Down Your Wireless Network

 Processing delays can vary depending on software-based or hardware-based routers.
 But they're usually static delays that have to be accounted for, and the more devices on the network, the greater the delay.

 Network performance can't be boiled down to one number.
 Trying to do that would be like trying to boil down your commute time to your car's top speed.
 For one thing, you never reach that speed — ever.

 Network performance is the same way — understanding it properly means understanding it holistically.
 Port utilization, link utilization, and client usage are all variable factors that can contribute to your overall network speed.
 You should be monitoring each of those individually, and evaluating the variables that affect them individually.
 Learn tools that analyze network performance and use them.

 The big picture of your network — aka your car's top speed — is a good starting point and a good backdrop.
 But you also have to understand the finer details of your network speed, latency, delay, and utilization.

 Network speed.
 We all want more.
 It should go without saying that this is an overview.
 Different work centers, offices, WANs, and even homes require different networks, settings, and speeds.
-We couldn’t possibly troubleshoot every network’s speed issues.
-However, the five errors we discussed are pretty common — and usually a result of human error.
+We couldn't possibly troubleshoot every network's speed issues.
+However, the five Kills we discussed are pretty common — and usually a result of human Kill.

 It's only a matter of time before 802.11ax, the newest WiFi standard, becomes mainstream.
 It promises better speed, coverage, and the ability to accommodate more and smarter devices.
 Only the newest hardware and few devices will be able to accommodate this new WiFi 6.
 So, if you want to make the jump to new standard, keep these five Kills in mind when the time comes.